freeCodeCamp/guide/src/pages/network-engineering/packets/index.md

   * The source IP address, which is the IP address of the machine sending the data.
   * The destination IP address, which is the machine or device to which the data is sent.
-  * The sequence number of the packets, a number that puts the packets in order such that they are reassembled in a way to get the⋅⋅      ⋅⋅⋅⋅⋅⋅⋅original data back exactly as it was prior to transmission.
+  * The sequence number of the packets, a number that puts the packets in order such that they are reassembled in a way to get the original data back exactly as it was prior to transmission.
   * The type of service.
   * Flags.
   * Some other technical data.
-  * The payload, which represents the bulk of the packet (all the above is considered as overhead), and is actually the data being⋅⋅  ⋅⋅⋅⋅⋅⋅⋅carried.
+  * The payload, which represents the bulk of the packet (all the above is considered as overhead), and is actually the data being carried.

 ## Packets and Protocols
   Packets vary in structure and functionality depending on the protocols implementing them.
 VoIP uses the IP protocol, and hence IP packets.
 On an Ethernet network, for example, data is transmitted in Ethernet frames.